-Discover how smart business owners and marketing executives take advantage of the best SEO strategy to turn their website into a super revenue generator.
+Discover how forward thinking contractors and marketing executives take advantage of the best SEO strategy to turn their website into a super revenue generator.
 I know you’ve been trying to do this but it’s about as successful as getting your average teenager to follow directions.

-If you’re like other business owners, you’ve tried every online marketing idea that was posed to you.
+If you’re like other contractors, you’ve tried every online marketing idea that was posed to you.
 SEO, PPC, social media, etc.

 Unfortunately none of these things have delivered the results you were sold on and some outright bombed miserably.